Certificate in Global French

 - At least 18 hours of course work taught in French.

-- At least one 400-level course in FRIT-F, to meet the requirements of any of the three categories.
+- At least one 400-level course in FRIT-F, taught in Bloomington, to meet the requirements of any of the three categories.

 - One or two courses from outside the Department of French and Italian.

-- A maximum of 6 credit hours (maximum 3 credit hours for students beginning in Fall 2016) in a student's major may be credited toward the Certificate in Global French.
+- A maximum of 6 credit hours (maximum 3 credit hours for students beginning in Fall 2016 or later) in a student's major may be credited toward the Certificate in Global French.

 Students should also note: